mtds/dcos_notes/README.md

 3. Launch the installer: ``bash dcos_generate_config.sh`` (**NOTE**: Docker should be already installed and running before this step).
 4. Run the Docker container which will use NGINX to serve the DC/OS installation: ``docker run -d -p 8080:80 -v $PWD/genconf/serve:/usr/share/nginx/html:ro nginx``

+Refer to the [documentation](https://docs.mesosphere.com/1.11/installing/oss/custom/configuration/configuration-parameters) to get an idea about the parameters used in the ``genconf/cluster.yaml``. **NOTE**: one or more wrongly configured paramters will affect the correct functioning of the master or the agent nodes.
+In this case the nodes have to be **wiped** and the procedure to create and serve the DC/OS components from the bootstrap node has to be __restarted from scratch__.

 Start the installation procedure on a node which is meant to join the cluster (broken down in three steps):